First Three Chapters

 Hah!

 No, I’ll begin a little later, when the real self-doubt kicked in.
 When reality showed up and sank its teeth in.
-I’ll start with the ship from Firelite, when I still believed in the integrity and truth of the stories I’d been told.
+I’ll start with her waking and what happened at the end of my time at Firelite, when I still believed in the integrity and truth of the stories I’d been told.
 I’ll even suggest the history of the Aphradia.
 Oh yes, I’ve been given the real story there.

 If I must tell my story, then I will tell it my way.
 I will say everything, including those old secrets he doesn’t want dragged up.